nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 | --- | ---
 | "androidPackageName" | Android App's package name
 | "androidURL" | A custom scheme for your Android App such as: `example/home/cupertino/12345` where `example` is the App's URI scheme and `home/cupertino/12345` routes to unique content in the App
-| "iosAppStoreId" | iTunes App Store ID for your iOS App
+| "iosAppId" | iTunes App Store ID for your iOS App
 | "iosURL" | A custom scheme for your iOS App such as: `example/home/cupertino/12345`
 | "data" | Any additional deep link data that you would like to pass to your App